squiquem/N-Puzzle/README.md

 # N-Puzzle

-ALgorithmic project: solving sliding puzzles
+Algorithmic project: solving sliding puzzles
 ____

 The goal of this project is to solve the N-puzzle ("taquin" in French) game using the A* search algorithm or one of its variants.